-The broad aperture is instrumental in producing sumptuous photos even when there is no light thus enabling you to enjoy photography for an extended period.
+The broad aperture is instrumental in producing sumptuous photos even when there is no light, enabling you to enjoy photography for an extended period.
 Also, the lens utilizes lower ISOs for noise diminution.

-Apart from this, the round aperture helps in creating brilliantly round light points while it is completely open for streamlined bokeh that enables defocused backgrounds appear chromatic.
+The round aperture helps create brilliantly round light points while it is completely open for streamlined bokeh that enables defocused backgrounds to appear chromatic.

-This Sony 50mm f/1.8 camera lens – see on eBay – is the best compatible with full-frame Sony cameras, as it enables you to make the most of shorter focal length.
+This Sony 50mm f/1.8 camera lens is the best compatible with full-frame Sony cameras, as it enables you to make the most of a shorter focal length.

-Alternatively, based on your preferences, this Sony lens is the thing that you can use on a crop-sensor camera for enhanced and effective focal lengths.
+Alternatively, based on your preferences, this Sony lens is what you can use on a crop-sensor camera for enhanced and effective focal lengths.

-It makes the most of high-speed, responsive focusing that is all because of the dominant motor, which is exceptionally low in terms of sound, making it practical for film making, as the noise of focusing will not be audible on the audio tracking.
+It makes the most of high-speed, responsive focusing because of the dominant motor, which is exceptionally low in sound, making it practical for film making.
+The noise of focusing will not be audible on the audio tracking.

-The lens includes a variety of innovative lens elements that largely cut down the effects of lens flare, ghost images and chromatic abnormality.
+The lens includes various innovative lens elements that largely cut down the effects of lens flare, ghost images, and chromatic abnormality.

 Thus, the photos you get are clear and consistent.
 A solid metal mount enables this Sony 50mm f/1.8 camera lens to withstand regular use.